 - I had joined private tuition for 5 out of 8 subjects as classes for theory subjects didn’t really make sense to me.
 So that had become my schedule in the last year- early morning classes and then a long tiring day at the office.
 Eventually, of course, you get used to it.

-- The professors can only guide you, but the end of the day it all comes down to how well you have utilized your last 12 months.
+- The professors can only guide you, but at the end of the day, it all comes down to how well you have utilized your last 12 months.
 Those last 12 months will only decide your result.

 - By the time I finished my articles and it was time for me to study again, I had become this lazy person who had not held a book in 2 years!
 I had a very casual attitude about my exams.
 I studied, just not hard enough!
 I had taken the last 4 important months for granted.